Talk is empty. Character is formed in the doing.

-Note: those who attend will need to be familiar with our safety manual and annually need to fill out a release form and wavier.
+Those who attend will need to be familiar with our safety manual and annually fill out the release form and wavier.
 They can be downloaded below:

-Are you fighting through life and need some extra help on your home and live in the Greater Portland or Lewiston/Auburn area?
-Or do you personally know someone who does?
-Download our application below:
+Are you fighting through life and need some extra help on your home?
+Do you live in the Greater Portland or Lewiston/Auburn area?
+Fill out an application.

 Curious about how we decide who to help?
 Below are the 5 factors we utilize in selecting a service project: